ronigu1/Fullstack-Project-Client/README.md

 This site consists of client and server-side.

 The client can receive recipes randomly, search for specific recipes and to watch full recipes.
-In this project we defined API, and used an external API - spoonacular.
+In this project we design our API using SwaggerHub.

+In addition, we used the spoonacular API.

 -------